Apply

 • Garden access & market runs

-Both periods are priced as a whole, not divided by night.
-Early departure does not change the total.
+Both stays are priced as complete periods, not by the night.
+Leaving early does not change the total.
 Meals are not included; the shared kitchen is fully equipped.
-Chef-cooked meals using local ingredients are available on request at extra cost.
-Maximum 13 guests per cohort across 12 rooms.
+Meals cooked with local ingredients can be arranged separately for an additional fee.
+Each round has a maximum of 13 guests across 12 rooms.

-I'm not asking you to say anything at all.
+I am not asking you to say anything fixed at all.

-What I believe is this: if you spend a real month here, you'll have something worth sharing — something most creators will never have access to.
-To apply, you'll need to share your social media profile (preferably TikTok or Instagram) and at least one recent piece of work.
-This isn't about follower count.
-It's about whether you actually make things.
+I believe this: if you really spend a month here, you will find something worth sharing — something most creators never get close enough to see.
+To apply, please share your social media profile, preferably TikTok or Instagram, and at least one recent piece of work.
+This is not about follower count.
+It is about whether you actually make things.

-If you choose to post about your time here — honestly, without a required angle — and you enable TikTok's content disclosure label and tag: Founder on TikTok: @zayn66888
+If you choose to post about your time here, post honestly, with no preset angle, enable TikTok’s content disclosure label, and tag: Founder on TikTok: @zayn66888

 30K – 100Kviews